gayatrig19/we-travellers-frontend/README.md

      - Firefox
      - Internet Explorer

-I was not able to use the app on Iphone and Safari.
+I was not able to use the app on Iphone and also on Safari browser(on all devices).
 It registers the new user account however it won't allow to sign in, I have found that everyone submitting the project has the same issue and this can not be fixed.
 [Sean explains it here](https://code-institute-room.slack.com/archives/C02MTH5MBDG/p1659719243446449?thread_ts=1659705919.570999&cid=C02MTH5MBDG)

 ### Accessibility